When was the YLC founded?

 How many people have been YLC President?

-To date, six people have served as President of the Youth Leadership Council.
-Julie Archer, a student at Granville High School, was chosen as the first YLC President and served a second term during Cycle Two.
-In Cycle Three, Blake Butler, a Licking Valley student, was chosen as the first male to lead Council.
+To date, seven people have served as President of the Youth Leadership Council.
+Julie Archer, from Granville High School, was elected President of both Cycles one and two (the only person to serve as President of different cycles).
+In Cycle Three Blake Butler from Licking Valley High School, was chosen as the first male to lead Council.
 Holley Mapel from Lakewood High School led the YLC during Cycle Four followed by Newark High School’s Michaela Trawick who was President during Cycle Five, the largest cycle in history.
 Cycle Six’s President, Vincent O’Neill, was the first President from Newark Catholic High School and in 2017, Abbey McNaught, from Heath High School, was elected Cycle Seven’s President.
+Noelle Stevens from Licking Valley High School was named President of Cycle Eight in 2018.

 How many projects has the YLC completed?